thedmd/imgui-node-editor/docs/README.md

  * https://github.com/thedmd/imgui/tree/feature/layout (used in blueprints sample only)

 ### Optional extension you can pull into your local copy of ImGui node editor can take advantage of:
- * https://github.com/thedmd/imgui/tree/feature/draw-list-fringe-scale (for sharp rendering, while zooming)
+ * ~~https://github.com/thedmd/imgui/tree/feature/draw-list-fringe-scale (for sharp rendering, while zooming)~~ It is part of ImGui since 1.80 release
  * https://github.com/thedmd/imgui/tree/feature/extra-keys (for extra shortcuts)

 ## Building / Installing